-Along with the other two members of the “holy trinity” the Ancho and Pasilla Chiles, the Mulato chiles is a key ingredient in mole poblano, or sometimes referred to as Mexican mole, a dark brown chocolaty and spicy sauce that is usually served over chicken or meat.
+Along with the other two members of the “holy trinity” the Ancho and Pasilla Chiles, the Mulato chiles are a key ingredient in mole poblano, which is also known as Mexican mole, a dark brown chocolaty and spicy sauce that is usually served over chicken or meat.
 Dried mulato chiles are ideal for mole recipes due to their dark brown color after soaking.

 You’ll also find Mulato Chiles used in other Mexican sauces and stews, including chicken with rice.
 Cooks in Mexico make stuffed Mulato peppers (similar to stuffed Poblanos) by rehydrating the chile pods, removing the seeds and then stuffing the pods with breadcrumbs, cheese and shrimp.
 These are then pan fried in oil.

-To rehydrate your dried chiles rinse them first with warm water, then soak in hot water for 10 minutes to rehydrate.
+To rehydrate your dried chiles rinse them first with warm water, then fully submerge in warm or hot water and let them soak for 10 minutes to rehydrate.
 Once rehydrated, dice or puree and add to your recipe.
 You can also add them directly to any recipe that that has enough liquid and will cook at least 10 minutes.

 If you are a fan of Mexican chiles you’ll find our growing collection of dried chiles to your likening.
 In addition to the Ancho and Pasilla chiles we also carry – Habanero Chiles, Guajillo Chiles, Cascabel, Chiles, Chipotle Morita Chiles and Chipotle Meco (brown chipotles) Chiles and de Arbol Chiles.